May 14, 1929 [Chelovek s kino-apparatom/Man with a Movie Camera]

 And day, as it will, breaks; and the camera, shyly at first, approaches through her window a woman asleep, gazes at her white neck, then jumps to the street, where others sleep on benches—and the nursery, and open, blank windows waiting to breathe.
 It’s all stillness and anticipation—then waking life in all its everyday glory.

 Vertov invents an instant cinema university, where the film itself is the professor, and our watching is the only common text.
 From sleep to raucous life, from work to play, from the moment before to every moment afterward, the day passes—actually, the camera passes over the day, each new scene mysteriously linked to the previous, anticipating the next: A posted advertisement stands, the woman-figure pressing finger to lips, shushing us as the day waits—then a quick cut as the Man goes to the train tracks, aims his camera low, socks us with speed and sudden arrival—and jumps to a woman dressing, an ordinary business juxtaposed with the speeding locomotive, the worker awakened by the presence of the camera, the Man’s hand cranking the machine, intruding on—no, involving itself in—the approaching, moving day—everything moving, everything a movie.

-And of course--and how fortunate for the viewer--Vertov lies to us: the theater does enter, the page turns, and a story emerges--but perhaps he has kept his word: If it is a story, it’s one the camera invents--or does it merely watch, transforming the everyday into the dramatic?
-Is this a film-as-textbook (so often, we see the Man set up the camera, then see what the camera sees) or the ascendancy of Watching--the human eye reflected in the camera lens, the two of them getting along at last, until we can not tell where one ends and the other commences?
+And of course (and how fortunate for the viewer), Vertov lies to us: the theater does enter, the page turns, and a story emerges; but perhaps he has kept his word: If it is a story, it’s one the camera invents—or does it merely watch, transforming the everyday into the dramatic?
+Is this a film-as-textbook (so often, we see the Man set up the camera, then see what the camera sees) or the ascendancy of Watching—the human eye reflected in the camera lens, the two of them getting along at last, until we can't tell where one ends and the other commences?